nus-cs2103-AY2223S1/tp/docs/team/evande1.md

 ### Project: GREWZ

-GREWZ is a desktop address book application used for teaching Software Engineering principles.
+GREWZ is a desktop studentId book application used for teaching Software Engineering principles.
 The user interacts with it using a Command line Interface (CLI), and it has a Graphic User Interface (GUI) created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.